Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 2 Agustus 2025 22.29.40 UTC
+- WIB: Sabtu, 2 Agustus 2025 23.36.00 UTC
-- WITA: Sabtu, 2 Agustus 2025 23.29.40 UTC
+- WITA: Minggu, 3 Agustus 2025 00.36.00 UTC
-- WIT: Minggu, 3 Agustus 2025 00.29.40 UTC
+- WIT: Minggu, 3 Agustus 2025 01.36.00 UTC

 Kutipan Inspiratif:
-"Not all of us can do great things.
-But we can do small things with great love."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: inspirational
+Kategori: nature